liljencrantz/crush/README.md

 You can create custom types in Crush, by using the class command:

     Point := (class)

     Point:__init__ = {
         | x:float y:float |
         this:x = x
         this:y = y
     }

-    Point:len={
+    Point:len = {
         ||
-        math.sqrt this:x*this:x + this:y*this:y
+        math:sqrt this:x*this:x + this:y*this:y
     }

-    Point:__add__={
+    Point:__add__ = {
         | other |
         Point:new x=(this:x + other:x) y=(this:y + other:y)
     }

-    p := (Point:new x=1 y=2)
+    p := (Point:new x=1.0 y=2.0)
     p:len

+Crush supports single inheritance (by passing in the parent to the class command).
+The class command will create a new struct, that contains a method named `new`.
+When called, `new` will create a new instance of the class.
+If the `__init__` method is defined, `new` will call it, and pass on any parameters to it.

+Add methods by adding them to the class, add member variables by adding them to the instance (`this`) in `__init__`.

-## Similarity to powershell
+## Similarity to PowerShell

-Crush shares the majority of its design goals with Powershell.
-I consider Powershell one of the coolest and most interesting innovations to ever come out of Microsoft.
+Crush shares the majority of its design goals with PowerShell.
+I consider PowerShell one of the coolest and most interesting innovations to ever come out of Microsoft.
-That said, I've found using Powershell in practice to often feel clunky and annoying, especially for interactive use.
-I also feel like tying a shell to COM objects is a poor fit.
+That said, I've found using PowerShell in practice to often feel clunky and annoying, especially for interactive use.
+I also feel that tying a shell to COM objects is a poor fit.

-I wanted to do something similar but with a more streamlined syntax, and with what I felt was a more appropriate type system.
+I wanted to do something similar but with a more streamlined syntax, and with what I felt was a more suitable type system.

-## Similarity to nushell
+## Similarity to Nushell

 On the surface, Crush looks identical to nushell, but less polished.
 Crush lacks syntax highlighting, tab completion and has a worse screen rendering.
 But that is